Nonquantum Information Gain from Higher-order Correlation Functions: Lower bounds of and

+Expanding Eq.~(\ref{eq.newIP}) for low $\tilde g^{(2)}$ gives the exact same formula except for the effective correlation function, indicating that we so far avoided discussing the effect of vacuum.

-Let us consider the effect of vacuum now.
-On the left-hand side of Eq.~(\ref{eq.exactfinal}), the vacuum term $p_0$ does not contribute, as the average photon number $N_P$ was calculated.
-Hence, it can be rewritten as
+In order to better understand on the influence of vacuum, we first note that on the left-hand side of Eq.~(\ref{eq.exactfinal}), the vacuum term $p_0$ does not contribute directly, as the average photon number was calculated and $N_PP\leq(k-1)\tilde P$.
+Thus, we can write